MicrosoftDocs/memdocs/sccm/core/get-started/capabilities-in-technical-preview-1705.md

 When you run the tool, you use command line parameters to specify the SQL Server at the top-tier site of the hierarchy, the site database name, and the GUID of the update package you want to reset.
 The tool then identifies the additional servers it needs to access, based on the updates status.

-If the update package is in a *download success* state, the tool does not clean up the package.
+If the update package is in a *post download* state, the tool does not clean up the package.
 As an option, you can force the removal of a successfully downloaded update by using the force delete parameter (See command line parameters later in this topic).

 After the tool runs:
 -   If a package was deleted, restart the top-tier sites SMS_Executive service and then check for updates to download the package again.